 100+ Essential Italian travel phrases and words

 Everyone should learn essential Italian conversational words and phrases before traveling to Italy.
-These words and expressions are sure to come up in most everyday conversations.
+These are the best Italian words and expressions because you’re sure to come up in most everyday conversations.

 Make sure to pack these phrases to help you prepare for those common situations travelers find themselves in.
-Learn Italian sentences that you actually need.
+Learn Italian sentences and phrases for travel that you actually need.

 These phrases are simple, easy to remember and will go a long way to help you make friends and have your first conversations in the language.
 You’ll already speak like a native.